js2264/periodicDNA/README.md

 ### Dinucleotide periodicity over a set of Genomic Ranges

-`getPeriodicity()` is used to quantify the overall periodicity of a given motif over a set of genomic ranges.
+`getPeriodicity()` is used to quantify the overall periodicity of a given k-mer over a set of genomic ranges.

 ```r
 library(periodicDNA)